Agroforestry: Forest farming

 Forest farming is the cultivation of high-value specialty crops under a forest canopy that is intentionally modified or maintained to provide shade levels and habitat that favor growth and enhance production levels.
 Forest farming encompasses a range of cultivated systems from introducing plants into the understory of a timber stand to modifying forest stands to enhance the marketability and sustainable production of existing plants.

-Forest farming is a type of agroforestry practice characterized by the "four I's": intentional, integrated, intensive and interactive.

 Non-timber forest products are plants, parts of plants, fungi, and other biological materials harvested from within and on the edges of natural, manipulated, or disturbed forests.
 Examples include ginseng, shiitake mushrooms, decorative ferns, and pine straw.